danielpacak/com.github.danielpacak.jenkins.ci/README.md

 jobService.triggerBuild(job);
 ```

-### Triggerring a build and waiting for completion
+### Triggerring a build and waiting for its completion
 The following example triggers a build of a given job and blocks until the build has completed.
 ```java
 JenkinsClient client = new JenkinsClient("localhost", 8080);